BNAndras/exercism-go/concepts/variables/introduction.md

 Go is statically typed, so every variable will have a type known at compile time.
 Once declared, a variable's type cannot change.

-The `var` statement declares a variable and typically its type:
+The `var` statement typically declares both a variable and its type:

 ```go
 var count int